Iona University: Conese and Hales Halls

 Conese Hall (formerly North) and Hales Hall (formerly South) were built in 2005.
 Both have six floors, with four rooms on each floor: one suite of seven and three suites of 10.
 Each suite has two bathrooms, a small kitchenette, and a common room/living room type arrangement.
 North Hall was renamed to Conese Hall at Homecoming 2008, October 4, 2008, to acknowledge a $5 million gift to the college from Anna May and Eugene P. Conese.
 In April 2017, South was renamed in recognition of Alice Marie and Thomas E. Hales ’58, ’04H for their leadership commitment to the Iona Forever campaign and support to the college.

 Rice Hall

 Rice Hall is primarily a single occupant dorm, though there are rooms for two, three or four persons.
 It is the oldest residence hall at Iona, and was originally used to house the Christian Brothers as well as the brothers in training.
 The building is four floors, with laundry services in the basement.
-Amenities include a game room, TV lounge, kitchen, computer lab, and gym.
+Amenities include a game room, TV lounge, and kitchen.